mlflow/mlflow/docs/source/tracking.rst

 Decoupling the longer running and more compute-intensive tasks of artifact handling from the faster and higher-volume metadata functionality of the other Tracking API requests can help minimize the burden of an otherwise single MLflow server handling both types of payloads.
-Additionally, this mode to control access to artifacts without exposing the server endpoint's ability to create experiments, manage runs, or perform any action apart from artifact handling can be useful in some scenarios (continuous deployment by an external team, for instance).

 .. _logging_to_a_tracking_server: